 This family run resort which is owned and managed by Go Beyond Asia provides a great mid range option on the island; Our vegan requests were no problem at all meaning we certainly didn’t go without; we also liked the fact that a 5 minute walk took you to a small fishing village complete with small cafes, shops and a way to experience real life on a Thai island.

 Our final stop on Koh Kood was at Chams House set in tropical gardens overlooking another beautiful beach (the beaches on Koh Kood really are very good).
 With a number of accommodation types, all affording ocean views and some with private plunge pool there is something for everyone.
 Our ‘Deluxe Ocean View Room was modern and welcoming with simple but stylish furnishings; we were impressed with the ‘Thann’ amenities which were free from animal products and also not tested on animals.
 Hooray!
 We enjoyed a number of walks along the deserted beach but most of our relaxing was done next to the pool on giant orange beanbags.

 The Chef and his team at Chams House went out of their way to make us amazing vegan food and we enjoyed a couple of tasty vegan items from the existing menu on our first day.
-On the second day of our stay they prepared the most delicious vegan tasting menu for us to showcase just how well they could look after their vegan guests (more devious details about what we ate here).
+On the second day of our stay they prepared the most delicious vegan tasting menu for us to showcase just how well they could look after their vegan guests (you can read more details about what we ate here).
 Every dish was expertly presented and we were overwhelmed by the variety of flavours and textures that our plant based dining extravaganza offered; we love it when vegan food is this exciting.